'Clearly racist': Critics challenge Kristi Noem's book accounts of George Floyd protests

 "I was trembling — not from fear but from anger," she writes, as she goes on to quote Daniel 2:20-22 from the Bible and states the nation was in a "dark time." "… I decided that night to live a life of significance — no matter where that commitment took me — because I believe America is better than the story that night told."

-But Noem's account is likely a rhetorical perspective, University of South Dakota political professor Michael Card told the Argus Leader.
+But Noem's account is likely a rhetorical perspective, University of South Dakota political professor Michael Card told the Argus Leader, a USA Today Network partner.

 That's due, in part, to the political talking points of the time, Card said.
 Trump, in response to the 2020 George Floyd protests developing across the U.S., adopted a "law and order" message.
 This came at a time when the country was grappling with police brutality, which was amplified by the Aug.
 23, 2020 incident involving Jacob Blake, a 29-year-old Black man who was partly paralized after being shot multiple times by a white officer, and the Aug.
 25, 2020, shootings in Kenosha involving Kyle Rittenhouse, then 17, who was later acquitted for killing two Black Lives Matter protesters at the time.